-Modalities
+Screening Modalities

-Colorectal cancer (CRC) screening modalities fall into two broad categories: direct visualization of the colon and stool testing.
-Stool testing, involving chemical analysis of fecal matter for blood and/or other molecular markers of abnormal cell growth,1 is a less invasive screening option.2 The risks and benefits of different screening tests vary, and clinicians may consider a variety of factors in deciding which test may be best.3 Stool tests are only appropriate for average risk patients.1
+Recommended colorectal cancer (CRC) screening modalities fall into two broad categories: invasive (direct visualization of the colon) and noninvasive (stool-based testing and blood-based testing in development).
+Stool testing, involving chemical analysis of fecal matter for blood and/or other molecular markers of abnormal cell growth,1 is a less invasive screening option.2

 High-Sensitivity gFOBT